Data management

 This CRC/TRR incorporates participants from different scientific communities with their own specific data workflows and formats.
 Providing individual solutions while retaining an overarching universal approach is a challenging task:

-Data sharing within the TRR 288 is provided by existing installations of seafile and nextcloud at the institutions.
-To allow for a seamless data exchange, shared metadata schemes will be developed.
+Data sharing within the TRR 288 is fascilitated by existing installations of seafile and nextcloud at the institutions.

 Source Code